sgrankin/mk/mk.1.md

 The variable MKFLAGS contains all the option arguments (arguments starting with '-' or containing '=') and MKARGS contains all the targets in the call to mk.

-It is recommended that mkfiles start with

-    </$objtype/mkfile

-to set CC, LD, AS, O, YACC, and MK to values appropriate to the target architecture (see the examples below).

 ### Execution
 During execution, mk determines which targets must be